sebasgverde/rnn-cells-music-paper/README.md

 ![](https://sebasgverde.github.io/rnn-cells-music-paper/images/RNNtraining.png)
 ![](https://sebasgverde.github.io/rnn-cells-music-paper/images/RNNsample.png)
 ## Abstract
 Automatic generation of sequences is a highly explored field in the last years.
 In particular, natural language processing and automatic music composition have gained importance due to the recent advances in machine learning and Neural Networks with intrinsic memory mechanisms such as Recurrent Neural Networks.
-This paper evaluates different types of memory mechanisms (memory cells) and analyze their performance in the field of music composition.
+This paper evaluates different types of memory mechanisms (memory cells) and analyzes their performance in the field of music composition.
 The proposed approach considers music theory concepts such as transposition, and data transformations (embeddings) improve the quality of the generated melodies.
 The performance of the proposed architecture is evaluated using quantitative metrics to measure the tonality of a musical composition.

-## Datasets, Model Weigths and more
+## Datasets, Model Weights and more

 - [Datasets](https://www.dropbox.com/sh/xyr47x5ck48krvx/AAAprJDo2at6AlEiWVp-U9cqa?dl=0)
 - [Network Weigths]()